 MA (Distinction) Integrative Relationship Therapy University of Hull

-I lecture at Masters level for the Relate Institute.
+I lecture at Masters level for the Relate Institute (University of Hull)

 I am a qualified and experienced Relate couples and family counsellor and a trainer for Relate life courses.

-I work with the Hearsay Charitable Trust as an Associate Psychotherapist helping children and families cope with disability including autistic spectrum disorders (ASDs) including ADHD and Aspergers syndrome. .
+I am Head of Clinical Services for the Hearsay Trust helping children and families cope with disability including autistic spectrum disorders (ASDs) including ADHD and Asperger's syndrome through counselling.